Best Known For

 "We make up horrors to help us cope with the real ones."

 King stayed close to home for college, attending the University of Maine at Orono.
 There he wrote for the school's newspaper and served in its student government.
 King published his first short story while in college, which appeared in Startling Mystery Stories.
 After graduating with a degree in English in 1970, he tried to find a position as a teacher, but he had no luck at first.
-King took a job in a laundry and continued to write stories in his spare time.
+King took a job in a laundry and continued to write stories in his spare time until late 1971, when he began working as an English teacher at Hampden Academy.

 profile name: Stephen King profile occupation: